cgzirim/holbertonbnb/README.md

 Just the above—a streamlined, organized version of Holbertonbnb—is contained in this repository.
 If you must, call it a minified build.

-I started this repository as a duplicate of AirBnB_clone_v4, the final version worked on within the scope of Holberton's curriculum.
+I started this repository as a duplicate of [AirBnB_clone_v4](https://github.com/iChigozirim/AirBnB_clone_v4), the final version worked on within the scope of Holberton's curriculum.
 Since then, I have:

 - Organized only the code required to deploy the program, cutting out all unnecessary code.
 - improved the front-end and created new Fabric for auto-deployment.
 - Wrote thorough, organized documentation for all parts of repo.
-- Added a new feature - the web_terminal.
+- Implemented a new feature - the web_terminal.

 ### What this repository does include: